 “The third step is asking, ‘What happens if?’” said Clark.
 “We have to be able to provide the resources necessary for what we’ve identified can go wrong, because even if we do our best at mitigating risks, something can still go wrong.”

-Together, these three principles form Nova Southeastern’s culture of aquatics risk management.
+Together, these three principles form Nova Southeastern’s culture of safety in aquatics.
 They’re the core of how the recreation department trains its lifeguards, makes the rules, and chooses programming and amenities.

 At the University of Missouri, the Tigers aquatics staff is trained similarly: preventing as many accidents as possible, but always being prepared to act in an emergency.